1j01/midi-recorder/README.md

 * Fix track length (end time)

-* Replace fork on github banner with a small link somewhere

 * Improve layout on mobile / small viewport size

-* Fade out overlay when playing (with a button to show info again)
+* Fade out overlay when playing (unless viz is disabled), with a button to show info again?

 * A way to clear/reset other than refreshing, with a confirmation prompt (unless you just saved?)